CUTTING THE RIGHT COSTS

 In a hostile market, the big players are the likely winners.
 Market share counts.
 Small players can also succeed if they maintain a highly focused overhead structure.
 Most of the cost advantage of winners over losers is due to productivity.
 High productivity is the result of either size or focus.
 A company that combines size with focus is a formidable player in even the toughest of markets.

-Most companies start with last year's budget to establish this year's cost targets for functions such as manufacturing, logistics, sales and so forth.
+Most companies start with last year’s budget to establish this year’s cost targets for organizational groups such as manufacturing, logistics, sales and so forth.

 The best companies start with a list of benefits and a portion of the unit price that each function oversees.
 They then leave the functions the task of delivering those benefits for that unit cost or lower.